top of page

 OUR HISTORY

-From a few dozen neighbors helping each other - to thousands
+From a few dozen neighbors helping each other - to hundreds

 working together weekly.

-That same year in 1972, a handful of Clackamas residents formed a group and began picking fields and distributing food along the highway system.
-Eight years later they became what is now Gleaners of Clackamas County and rented a facility to manage the abundance of food and the growing number of members.
-Then, in 1992, property was acquired, and a fund was established to build the current warehouse at the top of the hill in Oregon City.
+That same year, a handful of Clackamas residents formed a group and began picking fields and distributing food along the highway system.
+In 1981, they became an official organization, what is now Gleaners of Clackamas County, Inc., and occupied a rented facility to manage the abundance of food and the growing number of Members.
+Then, in 1992 property was required, and a fund was established to build the current warehouse at the top of the hill in Oregon City.

-We remain an all-volunteer cooperatively run program serving limited income members and their adoptees.
-Although we continue to glean actual farms and fields, the organization has evolved to include surplus from grocers, food manufacturers, and other distributors, partially used chemicals from transfer stations and clothing and household goods from the public.
+We remain an all-volunteer cooperative run by and serving limited income Members and our Adoptees.
+Though we continue to glean the fields, gleaning has evolved to include grocers, food manufacturers, and other distributors, partially used chemicals from transfer stations, and clothing from the public's surplus.

 "It was the 80's and my husband was on strike.
 He had time on his hands, and we needed food for our large family.
 My friend told me about gleaning so we became one of the original members.
 When work started back up my husband was able to keep hauling field pickings on his days off from driving long-distance to and from Alaska."